 In the proposed model, central Advancement will dedicate a team to supporting Arts and Sciences, more clearly aligning that team's responsibilities with achieving Arts and Sciences priorities.
 This Arts and Sciences advancement team will be embedded within the central Advancement division, as is true at Dartmouth's Ivy+ peers (see Table B1).
 This team will be led by a new Associate Vice President of Arts and Sciences Development (AVP).
 This new leader will have a dual report to the Dean of Arts and Sciences and the Vice President of Development (within Central Advancement).
 They will also serve in the Dean's cabinet and be co-located in offices of the Dean's leadership team.
-Critically, the AVP will be accountable to the Dean of Arts and Sciences in the work of articulating, developing, and successfully funding Arts and Sciences priorities, to the Vice President of Development who will have day-to-day oversight of the AVP, and to the Chief Advancement Officer (CAO) who oversees the Vice President of Development.
+Critically, the AVP will be accountable to the Dean of Arts and Sciences priorities, to the Vice President of Development who will have day-to-day oversight of the AVP, and to the Chief Advancement Officer (CAO) who oversees the Vice President of Development.
 (See Appendix Table B2 and Appendix B, Section 8 for additional detail on the responsibilities, roles, and relationships between the Dean of Arts and Sciences, AVP, and VP Development (and other Advancement leadership)).